Market

 MATERIAL CHANGES AND COMMITMENTS:

-The below material changes and commitments have occurred between the end of the financial year
+There has been no material changes and commitments occurred between the end of the financial

-commencing from the conclusion of the 6th Annual general Meeting till the conclusion of the 11th
+conclusion of the 11th Annual General Meeting till the conclusion of the 16th Annual General

 AUDITOR’S REPORT: